bagaag/coderfolder.com/_posts/2014-01-22-mounting-windows-file-shares.md

 ---
 layout: post
-title: "How to mount a Windows file share in Ubuntu as a normal user"
+title: "Mount a Windows file share in Ubuntu as a normal user"
 categories: ubuntu
 ---